IMPORTANT Website terms of use and cookie statement

 Find out about our housing display in Parliament, showcasing some of the very best of UK architecture.

-On Monday 8 September, we hosted a display in the House of Lords showcasing a range of RIBA award-winning projects recognised for their outstanding contributions to quality design, regeneration and social value.
+On Monday 8 September, we hosted a display in the House of Lords showcasing RIBA award-winning projects recognised for their outstanding contributions to quality design, regeneration and social value.

 The Lord Best OBE DL - member of the House of Lords, speaking to attendees at the RIBA Parliamentary housing display